PrestaShop/prestashop.github.io/news/_posts/2015-11-02-review-your-pull-requests.md

   * `1.6.1.x` for a bug fix for version 1.6.1.x (currently 1.6.1.2).
 PrestaShop 1.6 will not receive any new feature.
   * `dev` for a PR made on a module.

+### Essential links

+Here is a link to all the currently open pull requests in all of PrestaShop's branches: [https://github.com/PrestaShop/PrestaShop/pulls](https://github.com/PrestaShop/PrestaShop/pulls)
+Remember that each module also has its own set of PRs!

+Here's how you can display all your pull requests submitted to the PrestaShop project:

+1. Display all your currently open pull requests: https://github.com/pulls.
+2. Open the "Organization" filter and choose "PrestaShop".

+### A few tips

 If a rewrite of your patch is needed, either because you can think of a better solution, or because PrestaShop's codebase has changed since your proposal and thus your patch cannot be applied as-is, please take the time to upgrade your code!
 It would be of tremendous help to provide an updated patch, one that we can possibly apply more quickly.

-In any case, please leave a comment aknowledging that you aware of the PR's situation, and willing to starting working with us to have it possibly merged!

 If you aim at fixing version 1.5 or below, please port your code to the `1.6.1.x` or `develop` branch.
 PrestaShop's versions below 1.6 will not receive updates anymore, except for security issues.

 By following these simple suggestions, you can help us go through the open PRs quicker, spot the real gems faster, and thus make PrestaShop a better e-commerce solution!

+In any case, please leave a comment acknowledging that you aware of the PR's situation, and willing to start working with us to have it possibly merged!

 Thank you for giving us an update on every one of your open pull requests!